dnrprogrammer/backend_exam/readme.md

 <br><br>
-3. To access the Admin Panel, go to this link : http://localhost/laravelv2/admin/login
+<b>3.</b> To access the Admin Panel, go to this link : http://localhost/laravelv2/admin/login
 <br>
-<p>Note: Please log in using admin credentials below.
+<p><b>Note:</b> Please log in using admin credentials below.
 There’s no need to run php artisan serve as our template is designed to run on localhost/laravelv2 url</p>

 <table>
 	<tr>
 		<th>
-				Username:
+				Username
 		</th>
 		<th>
-				Password:
+				Password
 		</th>
 	</tr>
 	<tr>